Janani-Chitra/Students-Score-Card/README.md

 ## Student Score Card
-> This is a Ruby application that reads students score details from input file and generates a score card.
+> - This is a simple Ruby application that reads students score details from input file and generates a score card.
-> Used RSpec - a unit test framework
+> - Used RSpec - a unit test framework
+#### Associations
+- StudentResultManagement has many Students
-#### use the below ruby commands to generate score card
+#### Use the below ruby command to generate score card
 ```
 ruby .\main.rb
 ```
-#### use the below ruby commands to run testcases
+#### Use the below ruby command to run testcases
 ```
 rspec spec .\spec\student_score_extractor_spec.rb
 ```